XRPLF/xrpl-dev-portal/content/_code-samples/get-started/README.md

 # Get Started

-Introductory code samples showing how to connect to the XRP Ledger and query it for data.
+Connect to the XRP Ledger and query it for data.

 For more context, see the Get Started tutorial for your preferred language: